alexl4123/hybrid-grounding/docs/sphinx/source/regression_tests.rst

                                                              [--mode {aggregates-rs-star,aggregates-rs-plus,aggregates-rs,aggregates-ra,aggregates-recursive,rewriting-tight,rewriting-shared-cycle,rewriting-level-mappings-1,rewriting-level-mappings-2,fully-grounded-tight,fully-grounded-shared-cycle,fully-grounded-level-mappings-1,fully-grounded-level-mappings-2,test-all}]
                                                              [--folder FOLDER]

-    Checks equivalence of answersets produced by hybrid_grounding and clingo on all instance- encoding pairs in a subfolder.
+    Checks equivalence of answersets produced by newground and clingo on all instance- encoding pairs in a subfolder.

     options: